gobitfly/eth2-beaconchain-explorer-app/README.md

 `ionic build`

 #### Livereload

-Make sure port 8100 is accessable on your mac and use the following command to run a livereload server
+Make sure port 8100 is accessable on your mac and use the following command to run a livereload server`ionic capacitor run ios --livereload --external --host=192.168.18.13/mac=20:64:cb:8c:69:71

-`ionic capacitor run ios --livereload --external --host=192.168.0.124 --disableHostCheck`
++
 Adapt the --host param to match your macs IP.

 #### Build for production

-`ionic capacitor run ios --prod --release`
+`ionic capacitor run linuxAndroidStudioPath-prod --release`

 ### Best Practices